-You can create remote sessions between computers running Windows PowerShell 2.0 and Windows PowerShell 3.0.
-However, features that run only on Windows PowerShell 3.0, such as the ability to disconnect and reconnect to sessions, are available only when both computers are running Windows PowerShell 3.0.
+You can create a remote session between a computer running Windows PowerShell 2.0 and one running a newer version of PowerShell.
+However, features that run only on new versions of PowerShell, such as the ability to disconnect and reconnect to sessions, are only available when both computers are running Windows PowerShell 3.0 and higher.

 $PSVersionTable automatic variable.

 PowerShell 7 and higher also supports PowerShell remoting over SSH.
 PowerShell remoting over SSH allows you to connect to any Windows, macOS, or Linux host that is running SSH.
 For more information, see PowerShell Remoting Over SSH.

 To create remote sessions and run remote commands, by default, the current user must be a member of the Administrators group on the remote computer or provide the credentials of an administrator.
 Otherwise, the command fails.

 The permissions required to create sessions and run commands on a remote computer are established by the session configuration.
 The session configuration defines the configuration options for the connection endpoint on the remote computer.
 Specifically, the security descriptor on the session configuration determines who has access to the session configuration and who can use it to connect.